-I honestly had no clue what it was until this email from my university floated into my inbox one day completely out of the blue:
+I honestly had no clue what it was until an email from my university floated into my inbox one day completely out of the blue.

 “The Education Office of the Consulate General of Spain in Miami is pleased to contact you with regard to the Spanish Ministry of Education’s sponsorship for

 openings for U.S. and Canadian Language and Culture Assistants in the region of Valencia (Spain) for the school year 2017-2018.